oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

 ## Task 4: Configure the Delete-Branch Pipeline

-This second pipeline will be responsible for tearing down your isolated environments when you no longer have a need for them after merging your feature back to the cloudbank branch (test).
+This second pipeline will be responsible for tearing down your isolated environments when you no longer need them after merging your feature back to the cloudbank branch (test).

 Create a new Pipeline by clicking on `+ New Item`